teawithsand/another-react-gallery/README.md

 # Usage
 1. `npm install --save another-react-gallery`
-2. Prepare CSS styles, which set height attribute for gallery.
+2. Prepare CSS styles, which set height attribute for gallery element.
+Otherwise arbitrarily-sized image may break UX.
 2. Import it and use it.

 # another-react-gallery